publiclab/publiclab-archive/notes/JumpKitten8683/10-28-2019/environmental-study-for-flooding-in-the-streets-of-new-orleans.md

 ---
-title: Environmental Study for flooding in the streets of New Orleans
+title: 'Environmental Study for flooding in the streets of New Orleans'
 tagnames: new-orleans, flood, stormwater, no, flooding, issue-brief, storm-drain, lon:10.019531, catch-basin, stopping, lat:0.96675
 author: JumpKitten8683
 path: /notes/JumpKitten8683/10-28-2019/environmental-study-for-flooding-in-the-streets-of-new-orleans.md